JeffSteinbok/hass-dreo/README.md

 -   DR-HSH004S
 -   DR-HSH009S / WH719S (no schedule support, no oscillation angle support as of 02/08/24)

-If you have a different model that you can try, please see instructions [below](#addingfans).

 Heaters are modeled as climate devices, which enables the ability to put a thermostat control for the heater into your HA dashboards.
 Some examples are shown below.